xladdd/whether/README.md

 To develop *whether*, I used React, building entirely with function components and Hooks.
 I also used OpenWeather One Call API 3.0 to retrieve weather data.

 ## Features
-* User finds their city, and
+* The app geolocates the user using their IP, and then...
-* The app shows them the weather at their location!
+* shows them the weather at their location!

-*In a future version*, I'd like for the app to auto-locate the user and show the weather at their location straight away, without them having to search first.
+* Afterwards, the user can put in any other location, and show the weather there.

 ## Screenshot